Ayamezuka Kofun: Overview

 The Ayamezuka Kofun is located on the tip of a plateau on the east foot of Mount Kakuda, a 482-meter hill in far western Niigata city, within the grounds of a Buddhist temple called Kanzen-ji.
 It is a zenpō-kōen-fun (前方後円墳), which is shaped like a keyhole, having one square end and one circular end, when viewed from above.
 The tumulus has a total length of 53 meters, making it one of the largest in Niigata Prefecture, and marking the northern limit at which keyhole-shaped kofun have been found on the Sea of Japan coast.
 The posterior circular portion has a diameter of 33 meters and height of three meters, and the anterior rectangular portion has a width of 18 meters and height of two meters.
 The tumulus was surrounded by circumferential moat, with dirt from the moat used to partly construct the tumulus.

 The internal structure of the kofun is not clear, and it appears that it did not have a stone-lined burial chamber, and as the tomb has been robbed in antiquity, the amount of surviving grave goods is minimal.
 The tomb was opened in 1812 during the Edo period, at which time a bronze mirror with a pattern of dragons was discovered.
 This mirror is 22.7 cm in diameter and is a Niigata Prefectural Important Cultural Asset.
-Other known artifacts include one jade magatama and seven cylindrical beads, and it was recorded in Edo period records thats some iron objects had been discovered.
+Other known artifacts include one jade magatama and seven cylindrical beads, and it was recorded in Edo period records that's some iron objects had been discovered.
 From these items, it is estimated that the tumuli dates from the 5th century.
 During the Edo period, local folklore attributed the tomb to the wife of Minamoto no Yorimasa, Ayame Gozen, hence the kofuns name.